Angatar/https-redirect/README.md

 ## Usage
 Really useful if you need to redirect any request sent to a port (any) to https protocol
 ### Use case
-You already have something running on https and do not want to manage any redirection from other ports within this something.
+You already have something (app, container...) running on https and do not want to manage any redirection from other ports within this something ... this container is what you are looking for.

 ### Docker usage
 If You need to redirect requests sent on port 80 to https: